bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/2_queries.md

 /

+Them:
-Each `QuerySet` contains a cache to minimize database access.
+> Each `QuerySet` contains a cache to minimize database access.
 Understanding how it works will allow you to write the most efficient code.

 Mine, mildning note:
 > Which is better?
 Hm.